- What are the requirements for obtaining New York-bred status?

 Do I have to call the Jockey Club?

 We recommend that you contact the Jockey Club soon after any change in ownership.
 For further information, visit the Jockey Club’s website at www.jockeyclub.com or contact them at 1-800-444-8521.

 What are movement cards and how do I receive them?

 Movement cards are required for mares moving into or out of New York State in order to assist the inspection team and facilitate the foal registration process.
-Cards can be filled out in our Online Forms section or sent in by postcard.
-To request postcards, e-mail the Fund.
+Cards can be filled out in our Online Forms section or sent in by mail.
+To request a mare movement card, e-mail the Fund.

 When do I receive my award checks?